 Full Transcription of Google OKR Video – How Google Sets Goals Using OKRs

-In 2013, Google Ventures partner Rick Klau gave a presentation detailing Google’s use of Objectives and Key Results (OKRs) to achieve goals, which has been in practice since 1999.
+In 2013, Rick Klau at Google gave a presentation that almost 500,000 executives and business managers have watched about Google using OKR Goals to be successful and how Google uses Objectives and Key Results (OKRs) to achieve goals, which has been in practice since 1999.
 Read the full video transcript for an in-depth look at Google’s OKR process and a comprehensive overview of the highly effective methods that Klau and other Google execs swear by, even to this day.

 Good morning.
 My name is Rick Klau.
 I’m a partner at Google Ventures.
 For those of you I haven’t met before, thank you for coming this morning.
 Thank you to those of you watching online.
 We’re here to talk about objectives and key results.
 This is one of the critical elements of how Google managed its early execution, and really grew the company, and remains a pretty critical element of its DNA today.

 I came to Google a little over five years ago.
 I was part of a company, as some of you know, called Feed Burner.
 Feed Burner was acquired in June of ’07.
 The very first day that I joined Google was the first day of a quarter, which meant that Google was already about a week and a half, two weeks into that quarter’s OKR process.
 I didn’t know what “OKRs” meant, I was asked to draft my OKRs within my new team.
 I really didn’t have any idea what was expected of me.

 Certainly, at startups prior to Google, I’d never had a formal process of setting my objectives or measuring goals.
 But in the last five years, I’ve set OKRs as a bus. dev. [business development] lead, as a project manager on a couple of different products, and then more recently, in my time as a partner at Google Ventures.